chaddjohnson/greatupsells/README.md

 Loading the Shopify Admin app over ngrok can be slow and can use a lot of bandwidth as traffic is funneled over ngrok.
 To speed this up, we can bypass ngrok using a local nginx server as follows:

 1. Set up nginx locally.
-2. Create server configurations for each subdomain; for example:
+2. Create a server configuration for the Shopify Admin app URL; for example:

    ```
    server {
        listen 80;
        listen 443 ssl;
-       server_name example.ngrok.io;
+       server_name yourname-shopify-admin.ngrok.io;

        ssl_certificate     /usr/local/etc/ssl/certs/self-signed.crt;
        ssl_certificate_key /usr/local/etc/ssl/private/self-signed.key;